AElX01/advanced_routing/p4/PBR.md

 # Team Findings and Member's conclusions

-**Juarez Mota Daniel Alejandro:** Policy Based Routing was not a difficult concept to learn but also to apply given its simplicity, yet, necessary in the real world.
-One of the applications I found is the smart selection of traffic, it could be for instance applied on a VPN scenario where certain traffic must be encrpyted but for some other type, encryption might not be required.
-I did not have complications with theorycal concepts nor with their implementation given that PBR is also intuitive.
+**Juarez Mota Daniel Alejandro:** Policy Based Routing was not only a difficult concept to learn but also to apply, given its simplicity, yet it was necessary in the real world.
+One of the applications I found is the smart selection of traffic.
+It could, for instance, be applied in a VPN scenario where certain traffic must be encrypted, but for some other type, encryption might not be required.
+I did not have complications with theoretical concepts or with their implementation, given that PBR is also intuitive.

+**Jose Enrique Rios Gomez:** Policy-Based Routing is not a particularly complex topic, but it was challenging to apply.
+Even though I knew the commands and the theory, I struggled with where to implement them.
+I initially thought that the PBR commands should be applied near the VPCs, but I was mistaken.
+Instead, they needed to be applied closer to the providers, as PBR redirects packets based on route maps.

 # References